tech-rules/DAVE2-Keras/README.md

   A big concern in this project was to avoid overfitting and be able to generalize for different tracks.
 Track-1 did not have much variation in lighting conditions and the track was very flat (no uphill, downhill, banking on curves etc.).
 In order to include such variation in training data, I have used data augmentation using Keras [ImageDataGenerator()](https://keras.io/preprocessing/image/).

   For efficient implementation of data augmentation, Keras has a model training method called fit_generator() that I used.
-It can take a python generator, such as ImageDataGenerator(), generating bacthes of augmented training data.
+It can take a python generator, such as ImageDataGenerator(), generating bacthes of augmented training data on-the-fly.
 The generator is run in parallel to the model and you can do real-time data augmentation on images on CPU in parallel to training your model on GPU.

   Keras' ImageDataGenerator() provides many built-in image transformation options, but it did not have a brightness adjustment option.
 Fortunately it provides hook for your own custom image transformation preprocessor.
 I added a random brightness change function as the preprocessor to the ImageDataGenerator().
 In addition to the random brightness change, I used random shear (similar to openCV warpAffine transform) option that was built-in, for data augmentataion.
 Example images after applying these two augmentation techniques: